DataDog/chaos-controller/docs/features.md

 The `http` notifier requires a `URL` to send the POST request to and optionally ask for either the list of headers in the configmap or the filepath of a file containing the list of headers to add to the request if needed.
 It will send a json body containing the notification information.

-_Note that the list of headers from the configmap will take prevalence over the list of headers found in the file: if there are conflicting headers in both of those lists, the one from the configmap will be kept._
+:warning: **Note** that the list of headers from the configmap will take prevalence over the list of headers found in the file: if there are conflicting headers in both of those lists, the one from the configmap will be kept.

 The list is of format: